tjr1974/Silk-Road-Legends-of-Wulin/documentation/game design document.md

 ## IV.
 Gameplay Mechanics
 ### Character Creation and Customization

-   - Classes/Professions
+#### Professions

+Professions are created by players during character creation.
+They have no actual impact on gameplay.
+They are simply vanity options to enhance character customization.

-   - Attributes and Skills
+#### Attributes and Skills

 ### Progression System
    - Experience Points